Best cycling apps in 2025: 20 of the best iPhone and Android apps to download

 Some indoor training apps are focused solely on training, with personalised workouts and training plans based on power output and intervals, while others enable you to race against other riders or simply admire the virtual scenery.
 Here are some of our favourites.

-Wahoo SYSTM is an indoor training app that does things a little differently to the likes of Zwift and other smart trainer apps.
+Wahoo SYSTM is a training app that gives you access to the Wahoo X training platform.
+It does things a little differently to the likes of Zwift and other smart trainer apps.
 It doesn't have a virtual world, but you can ride simulations of pro race finales.
 In the On Location feature, you ride along to videos of real-world roads.

 Wahoo creates a bespoke training schedule for you after identifying your strengths and weaknesses using the brand's own Four Dimensional Power Profile (4DP).
 This is meant to give a more nuanced picture of your fitness than a Functional Threshold Power test.